-What are the main reasons of this growth?
+What are the main reasons for this growth?

-Many reasons causes the increase of the air traffic.
-The main cause is an economic and demographic growth: the growing middle-class is stimulating airline activity.
+There are many reasons for the increase in air traffic.
+The main cause is economic and demographic growth: the growing middle-class is stimulating airline activity.
 With global economic growth of 3% per year by 2035, air traffic is expected to grow by an average of 6% per year over the same period.
 The second development factor is the emergence of low-cost airlines offering competitive prices on popular destinations.
 They contribute to a high level of air traffic intensification in Europe: today, they represent one quarter of world traffic and more than 40% of traffic in Europe.
-These companies have also a significant impact on global Airlines prices by stimulating them to reduce tickets prices.
+These companies also have a significant impact on the prices of global Airlines by stimulating the latter to reduce ticket prices.

-The current ATM sector needs to continue its efforts to support this increase
+The current ATM sector needs to continue efforts to support this increase

 The increase in air traffic requires the recruitment of new pilots: ICAO forecasts that 620,000 new pilots will have to be trained over the next ten years.
-Today, pilots existing trainings don’t meet this objective and require very long programs to be operational.
+Today, existing pilot training programs don’t meet this objective and require very long periods to be operational.

-Similarly, on the ground, airport infrastructure also needs to adapt to support this increase.
-Indeed, most of airports are too small to support the overall airlines activity.
+Similarly, on the ground, airport infrastructure also needs to be adapted to support this increase.
+Indeed, most airports are too small to support the overall airline activity.

-Overall, to be prepared for the future, ATM community must, at its level, modernizes its tools to meet this growth.
-Today, several actions are being carried out in order to continuous improvement.
-In this way, the air transport sector is thus facing many challenges.
-One of the most important is to work on a better consideration of environmental issues with the aim of providing long-term solutions.
+To be prepared for the future, the ATM community must, at its level, modernize its tools to meet this growth.
+Today, several actions are being carried out in order to continue to improve.
+Consequently, the air transport sector is thus facing many challenges.
+One of the most important challenges is to more effectively address environmental issues with the aim of providing long-term solutions.